zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec05.md

 ### Objective

-The domain should only use DNSKEY RRs that are defined by IANA.
+The domain should only use DNSKEY algorithms that are defined by IANA.

 The DNSKEY record is described in section 2 of [RFC 4034] (http://tools.ietf.org/html/rfc4034#section-2).